nomp-org/libnomp/docs/build.rst

     mamba activate libnomp

-If you are planning on contributing to `libnomp`, install the dev dependencies instead
+If you are planning on contributing to `libnomp`, install the dev dependencies
+instead:

 .. code-block:: bash

     conda env create -f environment-dev.yml
     conda activate libnomp-dev

-Similarly, you can install the dev dependencies with mamba as well
+Similarly, you can install the dev dependencies with mamba as well:

 .. code-block:: bash

     mamba env create -f environment-dev.yml
     mamba activate libnomp-dev

-Use `lncfg` to configure cmake for libnomp and `lninstall` to install libnomp.
+Use `lncfg` to configure cmake for `libnomp` and `lninstall` to install `libnomp`.
 For the available options, you can check `lncfg -h`.

 .. code-block:: bash